The oldest longevity intervention in the book, and what we now know about it

 Even modest caloric restriction (12%, not the targeted 25%) in healthy, non-obese adults improved nearly every marker of metabolic health and slowed biological aging by a measurable amount.

-As Dr. Leanne Redman, lead investigator of the CALERIE trial at Pennington Biomedical Research Center, has noted, "Calorie restriction is probably not for everyone.
+According to Dr. Leanne Redman, lead investigator of the CALERIE trial at Pennington Biomedical Research Center, "Calorie restriction is probably not for everyone.
 But our findings provide evidence from a randomized trial that slowing human aging may be possible."
 Current evidence as of 2026 continues to support these findings from the landmark study.

 How Caloric Restriction Works: The Mechanisms